MrPancakes39/Desmos-Offline-Mode/README.md

 Desmos Offline Mode is a desktop port of Desmos Web Version, with the added feature of working offline.

+## Update

+This is not a dead project.
+I am just a little busy because of University.

 ## Branches

 `web-app`: Desmos Offline Mode as a web app.